plagache/Roger_skyline/README.md

 ## PARTIE 1 : Installation

-I recommand using the script "CreationVm" to install the Vm, if you want to understand whats happening you can read it, it's very simple.
+I recommand using the script "CreationVm" to install the Vm, if you want to understand whats happening you just need to read the script, it's very simple.

 During the installation :